What Bash Scripting Is and Why Server Administrators Rely on It

 Bash stands for Bourne Again Shell.
 It is the default command-line interpreter on most Linux distributions and macOS.
-If you manage a server, understanding bash scripting means you can automate repetitive tasks that would otherwise consume hours of manual work.
+If you manage a server, understanding bash scripting means you can automate repetitive tasks that would otherwise consume hours of manual work every week.
 Rather than typing the same sequence of commands every morning, you write a script once and let the server execute it on a schedule or on demand.

 Before writing any script, open a terminal and confirm bash is your active shell.